 -

-Migraine patients had on average 1.7 times more healthcare visits and 1.8 times more sick leave days per year than controls
+Migraine patients had, on average, 1.7 times more healthcare visits and 1.8 times more sick leave days per year than controls

 -